Bonnie F. Guenther Profile Photo

 Davenport

-Bonnie Fern McCann was born to Thomas and Lena McCann on February 7, 1935 in Jamestown, New York.
-She passed away peacefully in Davenport, Iowa on October 21, 2025 at the age of 90.
+Bonnie Fern McCann was born February 7, 1935, in Jamestown, New York, to Thomas and Lena McCann.
+She died peacefully in Davenport, Iowa on October 21, 2025, at the age of 90.

-Together they created Bonnie-Bruce Marionettes and performed marionette shows around the Quad-Cities at churches, schools, and libraries.
+Bonnie married Bruce E. Batterson in 1954 in Celoron, New York.
+They had three sons prior to relocating to the Quad Cities area in 1959.
+Together Bonnie and Bruce created the Bonnie-Bruce Marionettes and performed throughout the Quad-Cities at churches,schools, and libraries.
 Their bright red and yellow trailer was a common sight on Quad-City streets as they took their puppet theatre to various venues.

-In her leadership of Davenport Junior Theatre, Bonnie transformed the lives of hundreds of young people by giving them the freedom to grow through creative expression, encouraging them to challenge themselves to be better and do better, and providing them with a safe space to learn and socialize.
-Her impact on these young people and their community cannot be overstated.
+In her leadership of Davenport Junior Theatre, Bonnie transformed the lives of hundreds of young people by giving them the freedom to grow through creative expression,encouraging them to challenge themselves to be better and do better, and providing them with a safe space to learn and socialize.
+Her impact on these young people and their community cannot be overstated, and it remains her legacy with hundreds of Junior Theatre alumni across multiple generations.

-Her husband Harold passed away in 2002, and Bonnie filled her retirement days with travels to such far flung places as Egypt, Alaska, Ireland, Mexico, and Hawaii.
-She was active in the Plus 60 club of the Quad-Cities, and often hopped the bus to Chicago to see the latest and best of Broadway well into her 8th decade.
+After Harold’s death in 2002, and her retirement in 2005, Bonnie filled her days with travels to such far flung places as Egypt, Alaska, Ireland, Mexico, and Hawaii.
+She was active in the Plus 60 club of the Quad-Cities and often hopped on the bus to Chicago to see the latest and best of Broadway well into her eighties.

-Bonnie had many friends through the years, and depended on them in her later years.
+Bonnie had many friends and depended on them in her later years.
 The family thanks these wonderful individuals, as well as her care staff at Senior Star at Elmore Place in Davenport.

-A service to remember Bonnie will be held Saturday, November 8, 2025, at 11:00 a.m. at McGinnis-Chambers Funeral Home, Bettendorf.
-The family will welcome friends on Friday evening, November 7th, from 5:00 p.m. to 6:30 p.m. at the funeral home.
+A service to remember Bonnie will be held Saturday, November 8, 2025, at 11:00 a.m.at McGinnis-Chambers Funeral Home, Bettendorf.
+Visitation will be on Friday evening, November 7th, from 5:00 p.m. to 6:30 p.m. at the funeral home.

-Memorials made be made in Bonnie’s honor to Davenport Park Board Junior Theatre or to Zion Lutheran Church, Princeton.
+Memorials may be made in Bonnie’s honor to Davenport Park Board Junior Theatre or to Zion Lutheran Church, Princeton.

 To order memorial trees or send flowers to the family in memory of Bonnie F. Guenther, please visit our flower store.